princeton-vl/infinigen/GroundTruthAnnotations.md

 `summary_json["InstanceSegmentation"]["png"]["00"]["00"]["0001"]` -> `frames/InstanceSegmentation_0001_00_00.png`

+Generally, most useful panoptic segmentation masks can be constructed by combining the aforementioned three arrays in some way.
 As an example, to visualize the 2D and 3D bounding boxes for objects with the *blender_rock* semantic tag in the hello world scene, run
 ```
 python tools/ground_truth/segmentation_lookup.py outputs/helloworld 1 --query blender_rock --boxes
 python tools/ground_truth/bounding_boxes_3d.py outputs/helloworld 1 --query blender_rock
 ```
 which will output

 <p align="center">
 <img src="images/gt_annotations/blender_rock_2d.png" width="400" /> <img src="images/gt_annotations/blender_rock_3d.png" width="400" />
 </p>

 By ommitting the --query flag, a list of available tags will be printed.

-You can produce a mask for only *flower petals*:
+One could also produce a mask for only *flower petals*:

 ```
 python tools/ground_truth/segmentation_lookup.py outputs/helloworld 1 --query petal